neurobionics/AutomatedFeedbackTool/README.md

 To see a version of Dr. Rouse’s form, please see [this link](https://docs.google.com/forms/d/1OdzYMZ8z4nJ63IZNdYKkWeUzoCYgWLkl4dNn3VZCupY/prefill).

+NOTE: this sheet needs to be owned by whomever is setting up and deploying the project, in order for GAS to have permissions to pull its content.

 ### 3. Draft an email

 You will need to draft an email with your desired message that will be sent out to the target recipients of your form.
 Make sure to include the link to your google form within the body of this email.
 Once drafted, send the email to yourself.
 Open the email in your inbox and select ‘show original’.